Brewers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have a record of 4-2.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 3-3.

 Brewers Betting Records & Stats

-- The Brewers have won in 25, or 52.1%, of the 48 contests they have been named as odds-on underdogs this year.
+- The Brewers have been victorious in 25, or 51%, of the 49 contests they have been chosen as underdogs in this season.

-- Milwaukee has entered five games this season as the underdog by +145 or more and is 2-3 in those contests.
+- Milwaukee has a record of 1-3 when it's set as an underdog of +150 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Brewers have a 40.8% chance of walking away with the win.
+- The moneyline set for this matchup implies the Brewers have a 40% chance of coming away with a victory in the contest.

-- Milwaukee and its opponents have hit the over in 41 of its 99 games with a total this season.
+- So far this season, Milwaukee and its opponents have hit the over in 41 of its 103 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!